-There are no IPFs (emissions, effluents, physical disturbances to the seafloor, wastes sent to shore for treatment or disposal or accidents, including an accidental H2S release) from the proposed activities which could cause impacts to public health and safety.
-In accordance with NTL No.'s 2008-G04, 2009-G27, and 2009-G31, sufficient information is included in Appendix D to justify our request that our proposed activities be classified by BSEE as H2S absent.
+There are no IPFs (including emissions, effluents, physical disturbances to the seafloor, wastes sent to shore for treatment or disposal, and accidents, including an accidental H_2S release) from the proposed activities that are likely to impact public health and safety.
+In accordance with NTL No.'s 2008-G04, 2009-G27, and 2009-G31, sufficient information is included in Appendix D to justify our request that our proposed operations be classified by BSEE as H_2S absent.